 September 27, 1930: “The Gumm Sisters” performed again with the Big Brother Ken Show at the Pantages Theater in Los Angeles, California.
 Note that “The Beverly Hill-Billies” is not the same as portrayed three decades later on the popular TV series.
 Perhaps the act was part of the inspiration for the series?

-September 27, 1935: Judy was in the Los Angeles Superior Court for the final approval of her very first contract with MGM.
-Judy’s parents, Frank, and Ethel Gumm were present to sign and give approval of the contract in court as Judy was a minor.
-MGM had a staff photographer on hand who snapped this photo, the first photo taken of Judy by an MGM photographer.
-Needless to say, there would be quite a lot more taken over the next 15 years.
+September 27, 1935: The first photo taken of Judy by an MGM photographer.
+13-year-old Judy was in the Los Angeles Superior Court for the final approval of her very first contract with MGM.
+Judy’s parents, Frank, and Ethel Gumm were present to sign and give approval of the contract in court because Judy was a minor.

 September 27, 1940: Strike Up The Band was still opening around the country.
 This wonderful full-page ad treatment appeared in the Mansfield, Ohio “News Journal” newspaper, tying in local businesses to the film.
 Very cute!